geraldolsribeiro/microCI/docs/index.md

 [![C/C++ CI](https://github.com/geraldolsribeiro/microCI/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/geraldolsribeiro/microCI/actions/workflows/c-cpp.yml)

-**microCI** is a powerful tool designed to streamline the creation of continuous integration pipelines by generating portable, auditable scripts for executing tasks in Docker containers.
-This ensures that every step of the process is fully reproducible across various environments:
+**microCI** is a powerful tool designed to streamline the creation of continuous-integration pipelines by generating portable, auditable scripts for executing tasks in Docker containers.
+This ensures that every step in the process is fully reproducible across various environments:

 * Developer's machines
 * Servers for automatic builds after commits
 * Servers for deployment to production

-With microCI, the same tool, free of dependencies, can be used seamlessly on both development and production environments.
+With microCI, the same tool, free of dependencies, can be used seamlessly in both development and production environments.
 For complete documentation, visit microci.dev.